 Southern Company Gas Sector Methane emissions

-For nearly two decades, Southern Company Gas has reported natural gas CH4 emissions through Environmental Protection Agency’s (EPA) Gas STAR voluntary reporting program and through EPA’s Greenhouse Gas Reporting Program since 2011.
-The figure below shows a summary of Southern Company Gas’ EPA reported fugitive CH4 methane emissions from 2011-2016.
+For nearly three decades, Southern Company Gas has reported natural gas methane emissions through Environmental Protection Agency’s (EPA) Gas STAR voluntary reporting program and has reported methane emissions through EPA’s Greenhouse Gas Reporting Program since 2011.
+The figure below shows a summary of Southern Company Gas’ EPA reported fugitive methane emissions from 2011-2016.
+The figure below shows a summary of Southern Company Gas’ fugitive CH4 methane emissions starting in 2011 when reporting began through EPA’s Greenhouse Gas Reporting Program.

 Carbon reduction activities